 The control provides 1 amp of auxiliary standby power for powering keypads and other devices from the auxiliary power output.
 Aside from this, the control can support up to 16 peripheral devices (keypads, RF receivers, relay modules, etc.).
 The backup battery will supply power to these devices in the event that AC power is lost.
-A 1-amp load requires a 34.4 AH battery (see the Final Power-Up Procedure section for more information).
+A 1-amp load requires a 34.4 AH battery (see Section 19: Final Power-Up Procedure for more information).

-When the control's auxiliary power load for all devices exceeds 1 amp, you can power additional keypads from a regulated, 12VDC power supply (e.g., Alarm-Saf Model AS/PS5-BFS-12-UL).
+When the control's auxiliary power load for all devices exceeds 1 amp, additional keypads can be powered from a regulated, 12VDC power supply (e.g., Alarm-Saf Model AS/PS5-BFS-12-UL).
 Use a UL Listed, battery-backed supply for UL installations.